Bayesian Optimization for reanalysis and calibration of highly energetic sea state events simulated with a spectral third-generation wave model: Case Study

 \subsection{Measurement data}

 Wave measurements used for model calibration and validation are sourced from both offshore (deep water) and coastal (intermediate water) buoy stations, spanning water depths from approximately $20$ meters to $4300$ meters (Figure \ref{fig:buoys_anemoc}).
-These data are provided by the French CANDHIS network (Centre d’Archivage National des données de Houles In-Situ, \url{https://candhis.cerema.fr}), managed by Cerema, and the UK Met Office (UKMO) through the WaveNet system operated by Cefas (\url{https://wavenet.cefas.co.uk}).
+These data are provided by the French CANDHIS network (Centre d’Archivage National des données de Houles In-Situ, \url{https://candhis.cerema.fr}), managed by Cerema, the UK Met Office (UKMO) through the WaveNet system operated by Cefas (\url{https://wavenet.cefas.co.uk}) and the \textit{Westhinder} directional wave rider buoy from the Flemish Institute for the Sea (VLIZ).
 The CANDHIS network comprises over $40$ waverider buoys deployed across mainland France and overseas territories, offering high-resolution wave data in real time and delayed mode.
 Similarly, the UKMO WaveNet network includes strategically placed buoys around the UK coastline, delivering continuous wave observations for operational forecasting and coastal monitoring.

-Spectral significant wave height ($H_{m0}$) is recorded every $30$ minutes by CANDHIS buoys and every $60$ minutes by UKMO buoys.
-For calibration purposes, particular focus is placed on the period of February $2014$, which was marked by a series of intense storm events that impacted severly the atlantic french coast.
-As illustrated in Figure \ref{fig:brittany_fev_2014}, the Brittany buoy (UKMO $62163$), positioned offshore in the Atlantic Ocean, recorded four storms during this period, each with maximum values of significant wave heights ($H_{m0}$) exceeding 10 meters.
+Spectral significant wave height ($H_{m0}$) is recorded every $30$ minutes by CANDHIS and VLIZ \textit{Westhinder} buoys and every $60$ minutes by UKMO buoys.
+For calibration purposes, particular focus is placed on the period of February $2014$, which was marked by a serie of intense storm events that impacted severely the Atlantic french coast.
+For validation, the period of February was extended to January $2014$, which was also marked by energetic wave events, notably the Hercules storm.
+As illustrated in Figure \ref{fig:brittany_fev_2014}, the Brittany buoy (UKMO $62163$), positioned offshore Brittany region in the Atlantic Ocean, recorded five storms during the January-February period, each with maximum values of significant wave heights ($H_{m0}$) exceeding 10 meters.
 Notably, during the first half of February $2014$, $H_{m0}$ remained consistently above $4$ meters, with maximum values reaching up to $13$–$14$ meters.
-This high-energy period provides a robust dataset for calibrating wave model performance under such extreme conditions.
+This high-energy period provides a robust dataset for calibrating and validating wave model performance under such extreme conditions.
+In addition, the period of January $2018$ was also retained for independent cross-validation analyses, as detailed in Section~\ref{subsec:cross_validation_global}.